 Sometimes, however, this isn’t a viable option.

-If you have been bitten by a dog, visit this website for more information about your rights and schedule a free consultation with a personal injury attorney.
+If you have been bitten by a dog, or more information about your rights, schedule a free consultation with a personal injury attorney.

 The laws affecting these cases are complex, and many factors influence a case’s success.